takuti/wims-2015/README.md

 ### Reference

 Takuya Kitazawa and Masahide Sugiyama **User Modeling in Folksonomies: Relational Clustering and Tag Weighting**.
-In *Proc. of WIMS'15*, July 2015. (to appear)
+In *Proc. of WIMS'15*, July 2015.

 ### The Infinite Relational Model